 34. What are some examples of expectorant drugs?

-35. What is the cilia function?
+35. What is the function of cilia?

 36. What are mucoactive agents?